-Besides different types of infectious diseases, insurance companies provide all-inclusive coverage for other serious conditions like cancer, which is growing deadlier by the day.
+Besides different types of infectious diseases, health insurance companies provide all-inclusive coverage for other serious conditions like cancer, which is growing deadlier by the day.
 Also, insurance seekers need to purchase a higher cover to meet cancer expenses, which is also rising exponentially.

 As important as it is for insurance companies to cover the most common diseases in India, insurance seekers must also do their bit and choose their insurance policy carefully to make sure that it does not only critical illnesses, but common diseases that can affect us anytime.

 Got a question?
 Ask our experts!
 We would love to hear from you.
 Leave us your questions in the comments section below and we’ll be more than happy to answer all your questions.

 - Starting a Family?
 Beware Of Private Health Insurance Waiting Period Pitfalls